What to do

 Real estate agents may only show homes to potential residents over video.

 When a virtual showing is not feasible, a single agent may show a home in person only to a maximum of 2 people.
-Those 2 people must reside in the same household.
-The current occupant must not still reside in the home.
+Those 2 people must live in the same household.
+The current occupant must not still live in the home.

 Appeal a City decision